ThomasPark20/ObsidianBackup/Zettelkasten/The Cycle of Cyber Threat Intelligience.md

 		- Analyze previous malware from certain adversaries etc
 		- VirusTotal, Hybrid-Analysis, Joe Sandbox etc are malware sandboxes.
 3. Domains
 	1. Start
 		 1. Find initial indicator thru WHOIS etc to find email etc
 	2. Pivot
 		 1. Find new info with info found by initial indicator.
 		 2. Who used this email? etc
 	3. Validate
 		 1. Ensure these data points and investigations are meaningful
 		 2. Microsoft address is not meaningful
-4. External Datasets
-	1.
-5. TLS Certificates
+4. TLS Certificates
+	1. Censys.io, scans.io, Circl.lu, PassiveTotal
+	2. Can be used to find C2 infrastructure

+## Processing and Exploitation